nus-cs2103/website-base/admin/tp-tasks-fragment.md

 ++**Connecting the dots so far ...**++{.text-info}

 * **We already know that the tP will be done in breadth-first iterative manner**, each iteration delivering a working version that will be evolved further by subsequent iterations.
-At the current stage of the tP, it is time for us to plan those iterations.{ texts="['A.','B.','C.','D.']" t-class="fw-bold text-info" }
+Now is a good time for us to plan those iterations.{ texts="['A.','B.','C.','D.']" t-class="fw-bold text-info" }
 * **Intuitively, it feels like we should decide features of the final version first**, and then, work our way backwards to plan intermediate versions.<br>
   **But that approach is not advisable, due to the difficulty of reliably estimating the effort** each feature will need, _especially because we are not experienced in doing similar projects_.
 So, any such long-range plan is likely to be highly inaccurate anyway.
 * **Instead, our approach is  to ==assume the current iteration is the last iteration.==**<br>